HeirOfNorton/portfolio/competency-d.md

 plan is meant to accomplish.
 In a professional setting this goal must be specific, defined by the environment, and measurable, so that success or failure can be determined without question.
-The group with which I worked performed an environmental scan and SWOT analysis of the Portola Middle School Library in an earlier project, and the results of this project were used to develop the goals and hoped-for outcomes of this strategic plan.
+The group with which I worked performed an environmental scan and SWOT analysis of the P------ Middle School Library in an earlier project, and the results of this project were used to develop the goals and hoped-for outcomes of this strategic plan.
 We followed the guidelines for project planning